cunger/escape-velocity/content/about.md

 Hi, I'm Christina, a professional **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.

-I focus on **Java backend** development for money, and Ada for fun.
-(Although I wouldn't mind swapping them.)
+I mainly do **Java backend** development for money, and Ada for fun.

 I have a strong interest in **software quality** and particularly enjoy working with **complex legacy systems**, digging through patchwork architecture grown over years and decades,